n1ckfg/SlowscanJam/ARCHITECTURE.md

 ### Components

-**SlowscanEncoder** (lines 80-207)
+**SlowscanEncoder**
 - Captures video frames from webcam
 - Converts RGB to YCbCr color space
 - Generates sync pulses for line/frame timing
 - Outputs stereo audio: left=luma, right=chroma
 - Handles interlaced field encoding (alternates even/odd lines)
+- Preallocates `Float32Array` scratch and output buffers sized from the frame dimensions; `encodeFrame` writes via an index (no `push` / spread) and produces zero per-frame heap allocations
+- Polyphase lowpass filter coefficients are computed once in the constructor; `resampleInto` has a fast no-mirror branch for interior samples

-**SlowscanDecoder** (lines 212-472)
+**SlowscanDecoder**
 - Processes stereo audio input sample-by-sample (in streaming chunks)
 - Uses Auto-Gain Control (AGC) tracking of signal bounds across chunks to map audio levels to color values correctly
-- Injects a small amount of random noise into samples during decoding to prevent zero-difference tracking issues in the AGC, faithfully matching original Python and JS reference decoders
+- Injects a small amount of pseudo-noise into samples during decoding to prevent zero-difference tracking issues in the AGC, faithfully matching original Python and JS reference decoders.
+Noise is sourced from a precomputed 4096-sample LUT with decorrelated L/C read indices — `Math.random()` is not called in the hot loop
 - Detects sync pulses to determine line/frame boundaries
-- Reconstructs YCbCr from audio levels
+- Reconstructs YCbCr from audio levels; YCbCr→RGB is inlined in the per-sample loop to avoid array allocation
+- Chroma delay line is a preallocated `Float32Array`, not a growable JS array
+- Per-scanline color samples are written into `Float32Array` (phase) + `Uint8Array` (RGB), and line objects are recycled through a pool so the sample loop performs no per-sample allocation
+- Delegates display rendering to a pluggable renderer (WebGL preferred, Canvas 2D fallback)

+**WebGLPhosphor (GLSL renderer)**
-- Converts back to RGB for display
+- Default renderer for the decoded display
-- Renders with CRT-style effects (blend mode, line width, phosphor fade)
+- Each scanline is emitted as a triangle-strip quad whose two vertices carry identical per-sample RGB, so the GPU rasterizer interpolates color across each line
+- A simple fragment shader writes `vec4(v_col, 1.0)`; blend mode is additive (`ONE, ONE`) when the Blend Mode checkbox is on, approximating the original `screen` phosphor glow
+- Phosphor fade is implemented as a semi-transparent black quad drawn through the shader on a fixed interval
+- Replaces the slow CPU path of building many-stop `createLinearGradient` strokes per line in Canvas 2D

+**Canvas2DPhosphor (fallback)**
+- Used only if WebGL context creation fails
+- Decimates gradient stops to a small maximum so `createLinearGradient` stays fast even at high per-line sample counts

 ### Synchronization and Dynamic Parameters